Running Zones 1-5 Explained: Why They Matter!

 Purpose: Raise lactate threshold, increase stamina and improve race performance

-Zone 4 is where your threshold lives, the intensity where lactate production and clearance are nearly matched.
-Train here to push your limits without tipping into full anaerobic fatigue.
+Zone 4 is where your threshold lives, During this phase, lactate accumulation continues to increase to the point where it is around one’s lactate threshold.
 It’s challenging but sustainable with mental focus.
-Threshold zone 4 training includes cruise intervals, sustained threshold runs and broken intervals (like 3 x 8 minutes at threshold).
-If you’re targeting a 10K or half marathon PB, Zone 4 is a must.
+Threshold training includes cruise intervals, sustained threshold runs and broken intervals (like 3 x 8 minutes at threshold).
+If you’re targeting a 5K, 10K or half marathon PB, Zone 4 is a must.
 You’ll feel the effort, but you’ll also feel the payoff as your speed endurance improves.

 Explore threshold workouts in detail: Running: What Is Zone 4 / Threshold?